pi-grow/pigrow/README.md

 Pi Grow!
 =======================

-This project controls hardware via a Raspberry Pi for controlling of environmentaland horticulture hardware.
+This project controls hardware via a Raspberry Pi for controlling of environmental and horticulture hardware.

 This project requires Python3, GPIO, and the Adafruit DHT Library